Xingyue-Wang47/AI-Driven-Customer-Review-Analytics-of-Beauty-Industry-with-OpenAI-API-and-Spark/README.md

 ### 5. Can be easily extended and transformed to many industries, as long as there is available review data
 ### 6. Leads to a comprehensive dashboard that provides analysis on different levels (category/subcategory/product)

-### Link to the dataset: https://www.kaggle.com/datasets/jithinanievarghese/cosmetics-and-beauty-products-reviews-top-brands
+### Link to the toy dataset: https://www.kaggle.com/datasets/jithinanievarghese/cosmetics-and-beauty-products-reviews-top-brands
 ### Link to the project video: https://youtu.be/yFQWXn-usTs